ShareRing Price Hits $0.0241 (SHR)

-ShareRing (CURRENCY:SHR) traded flat against the dollar during the one day period ending at 12:00 PM E.T. on January 31st.
-ShareRing has a total market cap of $47.40 million and approximately $4.58 million worth of ShareRing was traded on exchanges in the last 24 hours.
-One ShareRing coin can currently be purchased for about $0.0241 or 0.00000146 BTC on major cryptocurrency exchanges.
-During the last week, ShareRing has traded flat against the dollar.
+ShareRing (CURRENCY:SHR) traded flat against the US dollar during the 24 hour period ending at 23:00 PM Eastern on February 3rd.
+One ShareRing coin can now be bought for $0.0241 or 0.00000146 BTC on cryptocurrency exchanges.
+ShareRing has a market capitalization of $47.40 million and approximately $4.58 million worth of ShareRing was traded on exchanges in the last 24 hours.
+In the last week, ShareRing has traded flat against the US dollar.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.